Sex workers' rights: Liberal feminist

+Libertarian feminist

-Contrarily, liberal feminists believe that capitalism allows women to freely make whatever choices they desire.
+Contrarily, libertarian feminists believe that capitalism allows women to freely make whatever choices they desire.
 As such, some women freely choose to participate in pornography, as they do in other forms of labour.
 The main thing that these feminists fight against is censorship, regardless of whether they personally agree with pornography or not.
 On this side of the debate are feminists such as Gayle Rubin and Lynn Chancer.
 Rubin argues that anti-pornography laws could negatively harm sexual minorities such as gays/lesbians, sex workers, and feminists because they would create new problems and modes of abuse resulting from the anti-pornography side's use of a limited amount of porn that demonstrates the most extreme cases of violence such as sadomasochism.
 Likewise, Chancer argues that it is possible for such imagery to be able to circulate consensually and lawfully while genuine feelings of pleasure are being experienced without women feeling subordinated.
 She also states that some of these feminists believe that pornography is negatively affecting women by leading to violence against women when in actuality it is not.
 Thus, she concludes that radical feminists are looking at pornography as a quick fix to a much larger societal problem.